WBT-FM: WBT simulcast

-Despite its clear-channel status that allows it to reach most of the eastern half of North America at night, WBT (AM)'s nighttime signal is spotty at best in some parts of the Charlotte metropolitan area (particularly the western portion) because it operates with a directional antenna at night in order to avoid interfering with KFAB in Omaha, Nebraska, which also operates on 1110 kHz.
+Despite its clear-channel status that allows it to reach most of the eastern half of North America at night, WBT (AM)'s nighttime signal is spotty at best in some parts of the Charlotte metropolitan area (particularly the western portion) because it operates with a directional antenna at night to avoid interfering with KFAB in Omaha, Nebraska, which also operates on 1110 kHz.
 To improve its local nighttime coverage, in 1947 WBT began operating a synchronous booster transmitter, located in Shelby, however use of this booster ended in the early 1960s.

 In 1995, WBT's then-owner Jefferson-Pilot bought WBZK to provide a better signal to the western part of the market at night.
 At this time the call letters were changed to WBT-FM.
-(In 1947, an FM sister station at 99.9 MHz was put on the air.
-That station was discontinued in the mid-1950s.
-Sister station WLNK also previously used the call letters WBT-FM.
 In 2012, WLNK added a simulcast of WBT on its HD subcarrier.

 Sale to Entercom

 On July 19, 2016, Greater Media announced that it would merge with Beasley Media Group.
-Because Beasley already had the maximum number of stations in the Charlotte market with 5 FM's and 2 AM's, WBT-AM-FM and WLNK were spun off to a divestiture trust, eventually going to a permanent buyer.
+Because Beasley already had the maximum number of stations in the Charlotte market with five FM's and two AM's, WBT-AM-FM and WLNK were spun off to a divestiture trust, eventually going to a permanent buyer.
 On October 18, 2016, Entercom announced that it would purchase WBT AM/FM and WLNK, plus WFNZ.
 Upon the completion of the Greater/Beasley merger on November 1, Entercom began operating the stations via a time brokerage agreement, which lasted until the sale was consummated on January 6, 2017.